 State Guide · Tripura

-Two-thirds of Tripura is governed by the TTAADC - the Tripura Tribal Areas Autonomous District Council - under the Sixth Schedule of the Constitution.
+Two-thirds of Tripura is governed by the TTAADC — the Tripura Tribal Areas Autonomous District Council — under the Sixth Schedule of the Constitution.
 Non-tribal buyers cannot own land within TTAADC boundaries.
-For non-tribal buyers, the property market is the remaining one-third: Agartala and designated non-tribal areas.
-The TTAADC boundary check must come before everything else in any Tripura property search.
+Only non-TTAADC areas, including Agartala, are open to all Indian citizens.
+Confirming a plot's TTAADC status is the non-negotiable first step of any Tripura property purchase — this guide walks through every check to make before you pay an advance.

 Updated Apr 2026